Trailer Park Boys: Setting and characters

 Mike Smith, who portrayed Bubbles, said the series "was really like The Waltons, with guns and drugs and liquor."

-Episodes revolve around Sunnyvale Trailer Park residents, Ricky, Julian, and Bubbles trying to make money through petty crimes while avoiding the police.
-Their schemes are complicated by the interference of the park's vindictive alcoholic supervisor Jim Lahey and his assistant and romantic partner, Randy.
-Ricky, Bubbles, and Julian's ineptitude is rivaled by Lahey's drunken incompetence.
-Throughout the series, Ricky, Julian, and Bubbles end up in and out of jail, with most of their schemes collapsing into failure.
-Later seasons adopted a cyclical formula: each season finale featured the boys' schemes succeeding, and their future looking optimistic, while the next season's premiere would show them explaining how everything had gone wrong in the interim.
-Fans learned to expect that seasons would somehow end with some or all of the main characters going to jail.
+The series follows Sunnyvale Trailer Park residents Ricky, Julian and Bubbles, whose attempts to make money frequently involve petty crime and schemes that end in failure.
+They repeatedly come into conflict with Sunnyvale's alcoholic trailer park supervisor, Jim Lahey, and his assistant Randy, who is later revealed to be Lahey's romantic partner.

+Imprisonment and release form a recurring element of the series' narrative.
+In the original seasons, the characters' schemes frequently culminate in Ricky and Julian being sent to jail, with subsequent seasons beginning after their release and introducing new attempts to make money.
+Sutherland and Swan have described the series as addressing the cyclical relationship between poverty, crime and incarceration.

 Each character has his or her own trademark mannerism or trait.
 Julian often takes a leadership role and devises schemes, all while holding a Cuba Libre on the rocks in his hand.
 Ricky believes himself to be dumb, and his speech is often laced with malapropisms that fans call "Rickyisms"; he lives in a dilapidated 1975 Chrysler New Yorker (nicknamed "the Shitmobile"), and grows cannabis.
 Bubbles wears spectacles that magnify his eyes to a hyperbolic extent, drives a go-kart, and lives in a shed with many cats; he is the least willing to face any repercussions for the trio's illegal activities.
 Alcoholic trailer park supervisor and disgraced ex-cop Jim Lahey usually attempts to derail the Boys' schemes, and nearly always shoehorns the word "shit" into his cautionary metaphors that fans call "Shitisms".
 Randy is Lahey's assistant and lover; he never wears a shirt unless he absolutely has to and is often taunted for his large gut and addiction to cheeseburgers.